Kodular/Documentation/docs/components/sensors/gyroscope-sensor.md

     |timestamp|`number`|

-Indicates that the gyroscope sensor data has changed.
-The timestamp parameter is the time in nanoseconds at which the event occurred.
+_Indicates that the gyroscope sensor data has changed.
+The timestamp parameter is the time in nanoseconds at which the event occurred._

 ## Properties

 ### Enabled

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Gyroscope Sensor', 'Enabled')]]